Huixxi/HTML5_Audio_Visualizer/README.md

 Features
 ---
-* Visualize any audio file in any file form.
+* Visualize any audio file in any file types.
 * Support capture the audio spectrum and download as video.